seba-1511/dist_blog/article.md

 ![](./figs/sync.gif)

-This path to parallelism puts a strong emphasis on HPC, and the hardware that in use.
+This path to parallelism puts a strong emphasis on HPC, and the hardware that is in use.
 In fact, it will be challenging to obtain a decent speedup unless you are using industrial hardware.
-And even so the choice of communication library, reduction algorithm, and other implementation details (e.g., data loading and transformation, model size, ...) will have a strong effect on the kind of performance gain you will encounter. \newline
+And even if you were using such a hardware, the choice of communication library, reduction algorithm, and other implementation details (e.g., data loading and transformation, model size, ...) will have a strong effect on the kind of performance gain you will encounter. \newline

 The following pseudo-code describes synchronous distributed SGD at the replica-level, for $R$ replicas, $T$ timesteps, and $M$ global batch size.